 - Is your manager supportive?
 Can your workplace offer some flexible working practices (such as working from home)?

 - Are you physically and emotionally able to work?

 - Could your role be modified to make your job easier?

 - Would your workmates be a source of support?

-- Do other staff members depend on you or do you work independently?
+- How much do other staff members depend on you and the work you do?